unicef/unicef-innovation-fund/README.md

 2. Install the dependencies if you don't already have them.
 3. Modify the application to your liking.
 4. Deploy your production code.

-### Get the code

-[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.
-The project comes in two flavours - Light and Full.

-**Beginners**: Try Polymer Starter Kit Light.
-This doesn't require any extra dependencies nor knowledge of modern front-end tooling.
-This option is good for prototyping if you haven't build a Polymer app before.

-**Intermediate - Advanced**: Use the full version of Polymer Starter Kit.
-This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
-You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.

-:warning: **Important**: Polymer Starter Kit, and Polymer Starter Kit Light, both contain dotfiles (files starting with a `.`).
-If you're copying the contents of the Starter Kit to a new location make sure you bring along these dotfiles as well!
-On Mac, [enable showing hidden files](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/), then try extracting/copying Polymer Starter Kit again.
-This time the dotfiles needed should be visible so you can copy them over without issues.

-Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Polymer Starter Kit.
-An [end-to-end with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA) and Polymer Starter Kit talk is also available.

 ### Install dependencies